Top-Of-Tech/Blackdeath/README.md

 <h2>Contribute</h2>

-Please feel free to contribute!
-Just fork and create pull requests for us to review!
-All contributions will be greatly appreciated!
+Please feel free to contribute.
+Just fork and create pull requests for me to review.
+All contributions will be greatly appreciated.